What Is Somatic Therapy?

 Woman reconnecting with her body during somatic therapy session in Surrey

-Traditional therapy focuses on thoughts and emotions—but trauma is also stored in the body.
-You may feel “fine” cognitively but still experience tension, chronic pain, startle responses, or emotional numbness.
+Traditional therapy focuses on thoughts and emotions, but trauma is also stored in the body.
+You might feel "fine" cognitively while still dealing with:

 Somatic therapy is experiential.
-That means you’ll do more than talk—you’ll also tune into your body in safe, structured ways.
+That means you’ll do more than talk, you’ll learn to tune into your body in safe, structured ways.

-• Notice where tension lives in your body
+• Notice tension, numbness, or activation in your body

 • Track sensations with curiosity and without judgment